forkkit/glamplify/README.md

 		"aFloat":  42.48,
 	})

-    // Emit normal logging (can add optional fields if required) - by default these set "forward-to=splunk" (sent to splunk from cloudwatch log)
+    // Emit normal logging (can add optional fields if required) - by default these set "forward-log=splunk" (sent to splunk from cloudwatch log)
     // Typically Print will be sent onto 3rd party aggregation tools (eg. Splunk) log.Print("Executing main")

-    // Emit normal logging with fields - by default these are set "forward-to=splunk" (sent to splunk from cloudwatch log)
+    // Emit normal logging with fields - by default these are set "forward-log=splunk" (sent to splunk from cloudwatch log)
     // Fields can contain any type of variables log.Print("Executing main", log.Fields{
 		"program-name": "helloworld.exe",